zrrrzzt/gpagespeed/README.md

 Node.js module for analyzing a webpage with [Google PageSpeed Insights](https://developers.google.com/speed/docs/insights/v1/getting_started).

-To use this you must Acquire an API key from [Google Developers Console](https://console.developers.google.com/)
+To use this you must Acquire an API key from [Google Developers Console](https://console.developers.google.com/).

+The module outputs the result as string.

 ##Installation##
 ```